asrashley/ieee-802-11-timeline/README.md

 To run the timeline tool locally, you need to install Python, the GAE development environment, unzip the timeline tool source code and then place the django-nonrel source code in the same directory as the timeline tool source code, as described below.
-This version of the app requires the use of Python v2.5.
+At the time of writing, GAE requires the use of Python v2.7.

 Download the following:
 * Google App Engine for Python <http://code.google.com/appengine/>